-Rheumatoid arthritis is another common type of arthritis, which occurs when the immune system mistakenly attacks the joints, causing inflammation and pain.
+2. Rheumatoid arthritis: This type of arthritis occurs when the immune system mistakenly attacks your joints, causing inflammation and pain.

 Finally, physical therapy can help improve your overall posture and balance, which can reduce the risk of falls and other injuries.

 Based on this evaluation, your physical therapist will work with you to develop a personalized treatment plan.
-This plan may include exercises, activities, and manual therapy interventions to improve joint mobility, strengthen muscles, and improve posture and balance.
+This plan may include: manual therapy, exercises, and proper mechanics training for functional activities (like walking or stairs).

 Over the course of your treatment, your physical therapist will monitor your progress and make adjustments to your treatment plan as needed.

-Why Choose More 4 Life for Physical Therapy?
+Why Choose More 4 Life for Physical Therapy for Arthritis Pain?

 If you’re looking for a physical therapist, More 4 Life is the right choice.
 Our team of experienced physical therapists is dedicated to helping you manage your arthritis pain and improve your quality of life.

 At More 4 Life, we believe in a personalized approach to physical therapy.
-We understand that every patient is unique, and we work closely with each individual to develop a treatment plan that meets their specific needs and goals.
+Every person is unique, and we work closely with each individual to develop a treatment plan that meets their specific needs and goals.

 Request an Appointment Today

 To request an appointment, please give us a call at 314-941-3970.
-We’ll work with you to find a convenient time for your initial evaluation, and from there, we’ll develop a personalized treatment plan to help you achieve your goals.
+We’ll work with you to find a convenient time for your initial evaluation.